CannonWest/CannonAI/gemini_chat/README.md

 ## Supported Models

-Gemini Chat supports multiple Gemini AI models.
+CannonAI supports multiple Gemini AI models.
 The client attempts to fetch available models from the API, and falls back to a default list if the API call fails or returns no usable models.
 This list includes:

 -   **`models/gemini-2.0-flash`** (Often referred to as Gemini 2.0 Flash) - Fast model, good for quick responses.
 -   **`models/gemini-2.0-pro`** (Often referred to as Gemini 2.0 Pro) - More advanced model with better reasoning capabilities.